 7) View every challenge as an opportunity for growth.

-Life will continue to challenge you
+Your life will have occasional lightning storms to challenge you

 Interestingly, there are many benefits to lightning.
 In the bigger picture, life on earth actually requires lightening.
 Did you realize that without thunderstorms and lightning, the earth-atmosphere electrical balance would disappear in 5 minutes.